darcyabjones/pante/README.md

 | `--ltrharvest_maxtsd` | 6 | Passed on to the LTRHarvest parameter `-maxtsd`. |
 | `--mitefinder_threshold` | 0.5 | Passed on to the MiteFinderII parameter `-threshold`. |
 | `--trans_table` | 1 | The ncbi translation table number to use for MMSeqs searches. |

+## Examples

+A test dataset and example command is provided in the `test` folder.
+On a laptop this takes about an hour to run.

 ## Exit codes